 One of the projects involved in the move was the installation of electric vehicle charging points in the parking lot of the building complex shared by Microsoft, Tieto, and Fortum.
 The project gave us the opportunity to invest in our own test facility where we could test our software, chargers, and usage, as well as garner practical experience in the task of retrofitting a large-scale parking lot to enable EV charging for employees and guests.

 The project was completed to coincide with the move to our new office and was immediately one of the largest employee EV parking facilities in Finland.
-A total of 46 22kW chargers as well as 2 DC chargers and 1 V2G charger were installed in the parking facility.
-The 46 22kW chargers translate to 92 AC charging points; in addition, two new 24kW DC chargers from are currently planned for installation.
+A total of 46 22kW chargers, as well as 2 DC chargers and 1 V2G charger, were installed in the parking facility.
+The 46 22kW chargers translate to 92 AC charging points; in addition, two new 24kW DC chargers are currently planned for installation.

 The amount of charging points is not the only impressive thing about the project.
 As a potential test facility for Fortum, the parking lot also has a 1.6 MW capability, the possibility for 400kWp solar, and a reservation for a 1 MW battery (a container with a transformer of 1000kVA) for load balancing with a grid connection.

 “Planning and preparation was the most difficult and time-consuming part of the project,” comments the R&D Manager at Fortum Charge & Drive, Juha Matikainen.
 "Such a sizeable electrical installation with a high-power output is always challenging, and for such a large-scale project, it’s essential to keep the contractor terms extremely clear: who does what, and where does one person’s responsibility start and end.
 If you manage this correctly, the project runs smoothly.”